santattech/santattech/README.md

-- 👋 Hi, I’m a Web developer building things specially with Ruby and Rails
+- 👋 Hi, I’m a Web developer building things specially with Ruby and Rails, AWS.
+Right now getting interested in GO.
 - 👀 I'm interested in technology
 #### A little more about me...